me13foundation/monorepo/src/web/__tests__/architecture/README.md

 2. **Dumb Components**: Components receive data as props, don't fetch data
 3. **Backend as Source of Truth**: All business logic in Python Domain Services
 4. **Type Safety**: Full type synchronization between frontend and backend
+5. **Single Responsibility Principle**: Components should be focused and not exceed size/complexity thresholds

 ## Adding New Tests